kmehltretter82/frama-c-linux/README.md

 `__builtin_counted_by_ref` its field-dependent pointer type and address, and models GCC's unannotated null result without evaluating the operand.
 The exact `virt/kvm/irqchip.c` command now normalizes Linux's `kzalloc_flex()` counter update to the actual `nr_rt_entries` field.
-Eva does not yet use this metadata as a general flexible-array bounds invariant, so this is semantic plumbing and expanded frontend coverage rather than a proof or a new Linux bug finding.
+Eva itself does not yet use this metadata as a universal flexible-array invariant, but revision `6e333cae29` adds a low-noise `kernel-checks` rule that consumes it at Eva-reached reads and writes.
+Focused tests report six provable violations and none in safe or mixed controls.
+An exact-Kbuild `irqchip.c` scenario reports zero findings on the real guarded path and one on an explicit harness-only `map[-1]` sensitivity control.
+This validates detection and rejects one suspected signed-GSI case;
+it is not a new Linux bug finding or a proof of IRQ-routing correctness.

 The first bounded semantic replay exercises the known 2023 `kvm_arm_set_fw_reg()` stack overflow: an Eva user-copy extent